theodorosploumis/docker-presentation/readme.md

 // Open http://localhost:8480, you should see this presentation

-// Push it on the hub (hub.docker.com/r/tplcom/docker-presentation/) docker push tplcom/docker-presentation
+// Push it on the hub.docker.com
+docker push tplcom/docker-presentation
 ```